 LHAs investigate and report to DPBH Influenza-associated hospitalizations.
 Figure 5 shows the number of patients hospitalized with influenza by jurisdiction.
-In week 16, Southern Nevada Health District, Washoe County Health District, Carson City Health and Human Services, and Rural Health Services each report no hospitalizations.
+In week 19, Southern Nevada Health District reported one hospitalization.
+Washoe County Health District, Carson City Health and Human Services, and Rural Health Services each report no hospitalizations.
 Due to the closures of non-essential businesses and the statewide stay-at-home order, a substantial drop in influenza hospitalizations was anticipated.
 Furthermore, due to workforce needs for COVID-19 response, influenza reporting may be delayed or incomplete.
-From week 40 to date, 1,638 total hospitalizations have been reported statewide.
+From week 40 to date, 1,640 total hospitalizations have been reported statewide.
 Figure 6 shows the number of hospitalized patients by influenza type, if reported.
-For week 16, none of the jurisdictions reported any hospitalizations due to influenza.